 10. The Eats at Bonnet Springs Park

-The Depot Cafe next to the Florida Children’s Museum features a rooftop bar for snacks and drinks.
+The Depot Cafe next to the Florida Children’s Museum features a The Southern Glazer’s Wine & Spirits Rooftop Bar for snacks and drinks.
 Couples are going to love the views from this casual rooftop spot.

 You can also grab coffee and snacks over at the Welcome Center as well which will feature Starbucks Coffee.